-I am a fifth-year graduate student in the Sensors Lab in the College of Information and Computer Sciences (CICS) at UMass Amherst, where I have been working since January 2013.
+I am a sixth-year graduate student in the Sensors Lab in the College of Information and Computer Sciences (CICS) at UMass Amherst, where I have been working since January 2013.
 My advisor is Prof. Deepak Ganesan, CICS, and I am also mentored by Prof. Christopher Salthouse, ECE.
 I previously worked in the Architecture and Language Implementation (ALI) lab, advised by Charles Weems, CICS.

 I received a B.S. in Electrical Engineering with a Computer Engineering concentration, magna cum laude, from Grove City College in spring 2011.
 I participated in a Research Experience for Undergraduates (REU) program at UMass in the summer of 2009.

 My research focus is in the embedded devices and sensors area of cyber-physical systems (CPS), especially in the fields of mobile health (mHealth) and wearable computing.
 I believe that the incredible technical achievements in small-form-factor devices in the past few years, and the subsequent explosion of wearable devices, presents a fantastic opportunity for research that will positively affect people's everyday lives.
 My passion is to synthesize other fields, both in and out of computer science, into mHealth to see what interesting possibilities may arise.

 I am also interested in several closely related topics, such as:

 - Pushing mHealth in the mobile phone space (where it originated) by integrating state-of-art advancements in machine learning and biotechnology so as to push the medical uses of smartphones as far as possible.